-The school's accessibility policy and plan can be found on St Nicolas' website: https://www.stnicolasprimary.co.uk/school-policies/
+The school's accessibility policy and plan can be found on St Nicolas' website: St Nicolas CE Primary School, Abingdon - School Policies

 14. How will the school support my child's mental health and emotional and social development?

 We provide support for pupils to progress in their emotional and social development in the following ways: